trash/khinsider-mp3-downloader/README.md

 ### `inputs.txt`

 Update the `inputs.txt` in the repo with a list of links, one link per line, and then run the script `$ python downloader.py`.
+The repo includes a properly formatted `inputs.txt` for reference.